bentalebahmed/BlueUnity/README.md

     }

 ```
-In the Java class you can now import UnityPlayer java class as
+In the Java class you can now import UnityPlayer java class:
 ```
 import com.unity3d.player.UnityPlayer;
 ```
-and use
+and use UnitySendMessage that searches for a GameObject by Name and calls a Function inside that GameObject and pass Arugments as String to it:
 ```
 UnityPlayer.UnitySendMessage("GameObjectName", "FunctionToBeCalled", "ArgumentAsString");
 ```